 Growing up on the east coast, she was inspired by nature, the arts, and math.
 Wanting to learn more about those interests, she earned a BSE in Electrical Engineering from Duke University and an MS in Management from MIT.
 Her education and work experience in small and large companies taught her to respect the value of “using what you have learned to make something better and sharing what you know with others”.

 Carol is currently a Research Software Engineer at Cal Poly San Luis Obispo working full-time on Project Jupyter.
-She is also a a Python Software Foundation; a core developer on CPython, Jupyter, Anita Borg Institute’s open source projects, like OpenHatch, a co-organizer of PyLadies San Diego and San Diego Python User Group; Geek-In-Residence at FabLab San Diego; an independent developer of hardware and software.
+She is also a a Python Software Foundation; a core developer on CPython, Jupyter, Anita Borg Institute’s open source projects, PyLadies; a co-organizer of PyLadies San Diego and San Diego Python User Group; Geek-In-Residence at FabLab San Diego; an independent developer of hardware and software.
 Weaving her love of art, music, and nature with wearable soft circuits, she is developing an open hardware project to assist an in-home caregiver with gentle, compassionate support of a loved one with Alzheimer’s.